[Skip to Content]

 Crystal_Slane_Eva.jpgEVA SLANE, in honor of Stephan Slane

 Born in Germany to Austrian parents (her father was an opera singer, her mother, an actor), Eva arrived in America in 1939.
 As a NYC theatrical agent, Eva nurtured the careers of artists including James Earl Jones.
 In 1964, she married Stephan Slane, founder of the North Shore Music Theatre, once New England’s largest not-for-profit theater.
-Eva follows her lifelong passion for theater and encouraging youth by serving on the boards of Westcoast Black Theatre Troupe and Asolo Rep. Her support of our partnership with the FSU/Asolo Conservatory has seen her sponsor 20 Graduate Students since 1998!
-Her generous and caring nature is treasured by everyone she meets.
+Eva followed her lifelong passion for theater and encouraging youth by serving on the boards of Westcoast Black Theatre Troupe and Asolo Rep. Her support of our partnership with the FSU/ Asolo Conservatory manifested in her sponsorship of over 20 students beginning in 1998!
+Her generous and caring nature was treasured by everyone she met.
 Eva joined the Crystal Society in 2018 by virtue of her annual gifts to Asolo Rep over many seasons, and her planned gift designated for student assistantships.
+We will miss her gentle presence among us this year.

 Husking_CrystalSociety.jpgCHARLES HUISKING

 Asolo Rep Board member Charlie Huisking is proud to support Asolo Rep and the FSU/Asolo Conservatory through both the Huisking Foundation and a fund at the Community Foundation of Sarasota County established by his late parents, Charles and Lillian (Pat) Huisking.
 “My parents loved Sarasota and the Asolo, and they started taking me to performances there in 1963, when I was in grade school,” says Huisking.
 “This theatre has been an integral part of our family life.
-I know my parents would be proud to see what it has become under Michael Donald Edwards.”
-We welcome Charlie into the Crystal Society this year based on his inclusion of Asolo Rep in his estate plan and a nearly 30-year history of annual contributions.
+I know my parents would be proud of what the theater has become under Michael Donald Edwards, and how it will continue to thrive under the leadership of Peter Rothstein.
+We welcomed Charlie into the Crystal Society in 2019 based on his inclusion of Asolo Rep in his estate plan and an over 30-year history of annual contributions.

 Crystal_Jensen_Johnson.jpg